Cane Corso Colors: Which Coat Colors Predict the Healthiest Puppy

 The gray Cane Corso coat is not as easy to produce as the black coat color.
 Eumelanin is the color pigment that produces gray.
-In its pure state eumelanin appears as black.
+In its pure state, eumelanin appears black.

-So another gene has to interact with eumelanin to dilute it, or turn it lighter to a gray.
+So another gene has to interact with eumelanin to dilute it or turn it lighter to gray.

-However don’t confuse the standard gray Cane Corso coat color with the much rarer blue (slate) coat color you will read about here in a later section.
+However, don’t confuse the standard gray Cane Corso coat color with the much rarer blue (slate) coat color you will read about in a later section.
 Normal gray is still considered fairly common in the Cane Corso genome.

 Fawn Cane Corso

-Fawn is often referred to as a color, but actually fawn is a range of colors in the Cane Corso dog breed.
+Fawn is often referred to as a color, but fawn is a range of colors in the Cane Corso dog breed.
 Fawn can be quite dark or very light.
-At the darker end of the spectrum fawn looks more like a tan or brown.
+The fawn looks more tan or brown at the darker end of the spectrum.

 Red Cane Corso